ibm-cloud-docs/bare-metal/bare-metal-reserved.md

 * **Guaranteed availability**

-    When you reserve capacity, this capacity is guaranteed for the life of your contract term.
+    When you reserve capacity, the capacity is guaranteed for the life of your contract term.

 * **Global availability**